 - Rosehip oil is delicate and can easily go rancid, so it’s important to take great care of it.
 Oftentimes, vitamin E oil is added to improve shelf life.
 Keeping it in the refrigerator or stored in a cool, dark location can help prevent rancidity.

 - Though it’s more expensive, cold-pressed rosehip is best because it hasn’t been altered by heat and, therefore, retains more nutrients.

 - Because rosehip oil classifies as a dry oil, it absorbs quickly into the skin.
 You can apply the oil directly to the face using gentle, massaging motions or use it in numerous skin care recipes.

-- It’s a good oil to experiment with for DIY lotions, such as this Silky Rosehip Face and Body Lotion.
+- It’s a good oil to experiment with for DIY lotions and serums, such as this Rosehip Oil Eye Serum for Dark Circles + Puffiness.

 - Applying the oil twice a day can have great benefits, but it is important to note that rosehip oil does not protect against sunburn.

 - And while it can prevent and reduce acne scars, it should not be applied directly to active acne.

 - If you have oily skin, make sure to test an area first to ensure the product won’t clog your pores, causing unwanted flare-ups.